sroberts/sroberts.github.io/resume.md

 > The largest student-run cyber security event in the nation, with a research conference that attracts some of the biggest names in the industry, and a career fair with an impressive list of corporate partners.

 - Participated in 2013 & 2014 events on behalf of GitHub taking part in research paper competition, CTF, & THREADS technical conference.
-- Helped improve overall conference structure to increase value for both students and involved corporations."
+- Helped improve conference structure to increase value for both students and involved corporations.

 ## <i class="fa fa-university"></i> Education